jackal1-66/dpg-documentation/docs/software/doc/README.md

 ```

 A special comment in the PR thread is used to trigger the addition of labels.
-As of now, whenever a PR is (re)opened (so far functional in O2 and O2DPG), there will be an automatic message at as the first comment to that PR that instructs users:
+As of now, whenever a PR is (re)opened (so far functional in O2 and O2DPG), there will be an automatic message at as the first comment to that PR that instructs users (the list of labels might be different):

 ```instruction
 **REQUEST FOR PRODUCTION RELEASES:**